gnandous/rx-player/doc/architecture/stream/buffer_handler.md

 |         TV Show               Italian Film            American film     |
 +-------------------------------------------------------------------------+
 ```

-_Note: Behind the scene, those Period Buffers rely mainly on RxPlayer's Buffers to download content_
+### Multi-Period management

-The creation/destruction of _Period Buffers_ by the Stream is actually done in a very precize and optimal way, which gives a higher priority to immediate content.
+The creation/destruction of _PeriodBuffers_ by the Stream is actually done in a very precize and optimal way, which gives a higher priority to immediate content.

 To better grasp how it works, let's imagine a regular use-case, with two periods for a single type of Buffer:

-Let's say that the _Period Buffer_ for the first _Period_ (named P1) is currently
+Let's say that the _PeriodBuffer_ for the first _Period_ (named P1) is currently
 actively downloading segments (the "^" sign is the current position):
 ```
    P1